Kingmsh1/PJPT-Learning/Pointers.md

 4. Try not to crack passwords on a VM because this runs off the CPU, not the GPU which is much faster than the CPU at cracking passwords.
 Do it on your actual machine, not the VM.

+### DON'T FORGET ABOUT ENCODINGS!
+USE CYBERCHEF TO ALSO TEST POTENTIAL HASHES/ENCODED PLAINTEXT!!!!

 ***

 ## FFUF General Notes: